Can a brace can help a rotator cuff tear?

-The injury is particularity common for people who repeatedly do overhead motions - such as carpenters or painters.
+Usually, a rotator cuff tear causes pain in the shoulder, which tends to worsen when you move the joint.
+The injury is particularly common for people who repeatedly do overhead motions - such as carpenters or painters.

 It's also worth noting there are two types of rotator cuff tears.

-A partial tear is when the tendon is still attached to the humerus (upper arm bone), while a complete tear happens when the tendon is no longer attached - this is sometimes due to a hole forming in the tendon, or a straight tear.
+A partial tear occurs when the tendon is still attached to the humerus (upper arm bone), while a complete tear happens when the tendon is no longer attached—this is sometimes due to a hole forming in the tendon or a straight tear.

 What causes a rotator cuff tear?